Easy Green Smoothie, why do I love thee? Let me count the ways.

 - Bitter – Greens

 Pungent is important if you need a little digestive support.
 It also warms it up which helps calm the nervous system – especially important if you tend to experience anxiety.
+Add ginger on cool days or if you’re just feeling anxious.

 5. Encourages Culinary Creativity and Connection